gtaws/ProtectWithWAF/lab1/README.md

 4. Choose the region you're using in the **Filter** field:
 ![](.//media/image15.png)
-  **Note**: WAF configuration is separate for each region and separate for **Global** deployment used for CloudFront deployments.
+  **Note**: WAF configuration is separate for each region and Global for CloudFront deployments.
 You must configure your Web ACL in the same region where you have your ALB deployed.

 5. Click **Create web ACL**, fill out the details as below, and click **Next**: